romanthapa8848/notesfinity/content/notes/neb/bio11/botany/ecology/ecosystem-ecology/carbon-nitrogen-cycles.md

 5. **Ammonification**:
    - **Process**: Ammonification, also known as mineralization, occurs when organic nitrogen from dead organisms and waste products is converted back into ammonia ($\text{NH}_3$) by decomposers like bacteria and fungi.
 This process closes the loop by returning nitrogen to the soil in a form that can be reused by plants.
    - **Significance**: Ammonification is essential for recycling nitrogen within ecosystems, ensuring a continuous supply of this vital nutrient.
 It helps maintain soil fertility and supports the growth of new plant life.

+{{< figure src="https://upload.wikimedia.org/wikipedia/commons/c/c7/Reactive_Nitrogen_Global_Annual_Fluxes.jpg" alt="Global Cycling of Reactive Nitrogen" caption="Global cycling of reactive nitrogen including industrial fertilizer production, nitrogen fixed by natural ecosystems, nitrogen fixed by oceans, nitrogen fixed by agricultural crops, $NO_x$ emitted by biomass burning, $NO_x$ emitted from soil, nitrogen fixed by lightning, $NH_3$ emitted by terrestrial ecosystems, deposition of nitrogen to terrestrial surfaces and oceans, $NH_3$ emitted from oceans, ocean $NO_2$ emissions from the atmosphere, denitrification in oceans, and reactive nitrogen burial in oceans." class="fig" >}}

 ---